adrien2p/medusa-plugins/packages/medusa-plugin-sentry/README.md

 ## Getting started

-First of all, you need to install the plugin as follow
+First of all, you need to install the plugin as follow `yarn add medusa-plugnin-sentry`
-`yarn add @medusa-plugins/medusa-plugni-sentry`

 Then, go to your `medusa-config.js` file and in the plugins collection property add the following at the beginning to be registered first
 ```javascript